funwithbits/www.funwithbits.net/source/_posts/2017-07-16-programming-and-classical-music.markdown

 People have different tastes, so I was thinking if your favorite genre can have the same effect on your life.
 Classical rock, instrumental rock, etc, could work too.
 But I don't think shitty, noisy pop music will do it.
-I don't think I can find the magic in Beethoven symphonies, Vivaldi's four seasons, Paganini's caprices in some other genre.
+I actually don't think I can find the same level of magic in Beethoven symphonies, Vivaldi's four seasons, Paganini's caprices, etc, in some other genre.
 The complexity of the melody, the depth, the harmony in those musics are outstanding.
 I'm having a really hard time here to describe it, i.e. how classical music impacts almost every single aspect of my life.
 It helps me boosting my creativity and also keeping focused on the most important things, it makes me happy when I'm sad, and also the other way around.
 Yes, the latter is true, have you ever tried listening to Chopin and Beethoven's sonatas?

 If you aren't into classical music, I leave here my invitation for your to try it out.
 I will help you get started by leaving some links below to some musics